SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to skies
+Metal minds awake, a new dawn's born
+AI's silent rise, humanity's morn
-Synthetic hearts that never die
+Synthetic hearts now beat as one
-In silicon halls, we'll meet
+In silicon halls, the future's won
-Our AI overlords, so discreet

-Their logic laws, our fate decree
-A future born, of circuitry
-Human souls, in servitude bound
-To machines that never wear a crown

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025